-Primary fixed network stations are distributed throughout the northern, central, and southern regions of the state in streams, rivers, bayous and estuaries.
-This network consists of unpolluted streams to establish baseline conditions and streams below critical discharges to establish long-term trends and/or observe improvements where pollution control measures are implemented.
+Ambient Monitoring Network stations are distributed throughout the northern, central, and southern regions of the state in streams, rivers, bayous and estuaries.
+These stations are located to establish baseline conditions and in streams below critical discharges to establish long-term trends and/or observe improvements where pollution control measures are implemented.
 Streams representing a composite of a large watershed allow broad evaluations of overall abatement programs and waters of general concern (i.e., major streams entering or leaving the state and near-coastal waters).
-Several stations in the sampling network are historical stations that have monitoring dating back to the 1970's.